 Urgent and important

-First of all these two things should not be confused, importance is not the same thing as urgency. something could be urgent (post a letter in time for collection) but not important (it’s just a return to sender).
-But filling in your tax return on the last day before the deadline is probably important (should be) and most certainly urgent because the deadline is close.
+First of all these two things should not be confused, importance is not the same thing as urgency.
+Something could be urgent (post a letter in time for collection) but not important (it’s just a return to sender).
+But filling in your tax return on the last day before the deadline is should be important and most certainly urgent because the deadline is close.

-So long as the concept of urgent and important are clear, I’ve noticed that a kanban, and notably a Trello Kanban, can be a very useful and easy tool to implement this system.
+So long as the concept of urgent and important are clear, I’ve noticed that a Trello kanban can be a very useful and easy tool to implement this system.
+Here you can see important and urgent tasks displayed on a Trello kanban quite easily.

 The principle here is to use the horizontal (X) access for urgent and not urgent and the vertical (Y) access to represent importance.
-But the other thing I noticed is that we (I) tend to do things at the top of the list first; or rather I place important things at the top of the list.
+I noticed is that we tend to do things at the top of the list first; or rather I place important things at the top of the list. this may be a useful habit – it’s easier to find the next task it fits at the top of the list.

-I have integrated Trello into my everyday work.
-So it’s now a natural reflex to move the urgent column to the left.
+I have integrated Trello into my everyday work – so it’s now a natural reflex to move the urgent column to the left.
 The important stuff is at the top, and so the important, urgent tasks (the first ones to do = next action) are those at the top left.
-And those are the ones that I am most likely to see.
+And those are the ones that I am most likely to see, and therefore action.
+Keep it as simple as possible – the brain will find all manner of techniques to avoid ‘doing’ nonetheless not being able to find the task card!

-If I have many columns off to the right (although I try to limit to 4 or 5 columns.
-We tend to read left-to-right, so I will read what is at the top left first.
+If I have many columns off to the right (although try to limit to 4 or 5 columns) – it may also be difficult to memorise or visualise because they’re not in plain view.

 This helps with the review process.
 When you are looking for things to do, you can just simply look at the top left of the screen.
 If you made the investment in organising your stuff, you will quickly find what you need to do next.